hellums/ePortfolio/README.md

 - A Blazor ePortfolio is a more user-friendly interface, as an SPA, (with less "noise") than Github (especially for an ePortfolio)

 ## Instructions
+To see the program running live, got to my [ePortfolio site on Azure](https://hellums-eportfolio.azurewebsites.net)

 To clone and run the program on your local system, do the following:

 - create a new folder, such as "test", then run these commands